Writing Style Guide

 cum laude, magna cum laude, summa cum laude

-curriculum vita A summary of one’s personal history and professional qualifications.
-Plural is curricula vitae.
+curriculum vitae A summary of one’s personal history and professional qualifications.

 dates Always spell out months when used with a date, except in On Campus (Pegasus) or when used stylistically as part of an ad or promoted event listing.